-In order to support people in poorer, rural regions on a long-term basis, Welthungerhilfe is adopting, among other things, market-based approaches.
+In order to support people in poorer, rural regions on a long-term basis, Welthungerhilfe (WHH) is adopting, among other things, market-based approaches.

-In the region of Nangarhar in Afghanistan, for example, Welthungerhilfe has been supporting rose oil production since 2004.
+In the region of Nangarhar in Afghanistan, for example, WHH has been supporting rose oil production since 2004.
 ‘Roses not opium’ was the initial guiding principle.
 The result today: high-quality rose oil at organic world market quality.
 Today, the product secures incomes for around 800 families, a former project employee manages the rose oil production as an independent entrepreneur.

 The targeted promotion of trade and services is of vital importance for the development of rural areas.
 Prerequisites for this include the development of infrastructure – roads, communication and energy, for example.
 Market-oriented models must guarantee that people living in poverty become actors: as customers and consumers, producers, employees or entrepreneurs.
-In practice, different business models can apply: for example, new marketing concepts for agricultural production centres, in order to achieve higher incomes.
-Or the development of a service that is brought to market maturity through cooperation between Welthungerhilfe and a private firm.
+In practice, different business models can apply: for example, new marketing concepts for agricultural production centers, in order to achieve higher incomes.
+Or the development of a service that is brought to market maturity through cooperation between WHH and a private firm.
 It is also possible to finance a local enterprise that needs an immediate, modest seed capital but cannot obtain this from local banks due to its small size.

 The Welthungerhilfe strategy refers explicitly to the strengthening of new alliances with the private sector and of pro-poor business approaches in connection with the implementation of innovative ideas.
 The work of the organization is about "transforming aid recipients into proud actors in the form of consumers, producers and/or entrepreneurs".